Samsung/tizen-docs/docs/application/native/guides/applications/service-app.md

 | `RUNNING`    | Application runs in the background. |
 | `TERMINATED` | Application is terminated.          |

 Because a service application has no UI, it does not have a pause state.
 Since Tizen 2.4, the service application can go into the suspended state.
 Basically, the service application is running in the background by its nature; so the platform does not allow running the service application unless the application has a background category defined in its manifest file.
-However, when the UI application that is packaged with the service application is running on the foreground, the service application is also regarded as a foreground application and it can be run without a designated background category.
+However, when the UI application that is packaged with the service application is running in the foreground, the service application is also regarded as a foreground application and it can be run without a designated background category.
 For more information on using and defining a background category, see [Background Categories](efl-ui-app.md#allow_bg).

 <a name="register"></a>
 ## Event Callbacks